Seagate/propeller/doc/coding-style.md

 NULL or the ERR_PTR mechanism to report failure.

-17) Using bool
+16) Using bool
 --------------

-The Linux kernel bool type is an alias for the C99 _Bool type. bool values can only evaluate to 0 or 1, and implicit or explicit conversion to bool automatically converts the value to true or false.
+The bool type is an alias for the C99 _Bool type. bool values can only evaluate to 0 or 1, and implicit or explicit conversion to bool automatically converts the value to true or false.
 When using bool types the !! construction is not needed, which eliminates a class of bugs.